liguowang/cpgtools/README.md

 <a name="p3.11"></a>genomic_distribution_2.py
 ----
 This program counts number of CpGs falling into genomic regions defined by **users**.
-A maximum of 10 BED files (define 10 different genomic regions) can be analyzed.
+A maximum of 10 BED files (defining 10 sets of genomic regions) can be analyzed.

 Please note:
-The **order** of BED files is important (i.e. considered as "priority order").
-Overlapped genomic regions will be kept only in the BED file with the highest priority and removed from BED files of lower priority.
+The order of BED files is important (i.e. considered as "priority order").
+Overlapped genomic regions will be kept only in the **set** with the highest priority and removed from **all the other sets** that have lower priorities.
 For example, users provided 3 BED files via "-i promoters.bed,enhancers.bed,intergenic.bed", then if an enhancer region is overlapped with promoters, **the overlapped part** will be removed from "enhancers.bed".